To content

 • Private events

-Writing realistic and detailed content took more time than I had thought, but proved to be necessary for the usability testing sessions.
-We wanted to create the illusion that the participants were actually using Facebook but through someone else’s account.
+Writing this content took more time than I had expected, but proved to be essential for the usability testing sessions.
+We wanted it to feel like the users were using Facebook, but through another account.

 A room packed with people sitting around a long table.

-Users with their assistants and colleagues at HiQ during one of our long and intense usability testing sessions.
+Users, their assistants, and my team at HiQ during one of the long and intense usability testing sessions.

 We invited four to five people with varying degrees of visual impairment and deaf-blindness to each session.
-They got to perform basic Facebook tasks like:
+During these sessions they performed typical Facebook activities like:

 • Writing posts